k21971/EvilHack/doc/evilhack-changelog.md

   artifacts for the Windows binary
 - Fix: ensure .evilhackrc.template file is included with the uploaded artifacts for the Windows binary, take two
+- Fix: Draugr as a Knight and pet handling skill